fbpx

 Yes.
 Prepare the logs in advance.
 Freeze them unbaked for up to 1 month.
 If frozen any longer, the texture won’t be at its prime.

-Two freshly-made Italian cookies served with a cup of tea.
+Two freshly-made lemon biscotti cookies served with a cup of tea.

-If you love Italian biscotti, you’ll enjoy these cookies too!
+If you love lemon biscotti cookies, you’ll enjoy these cookies too!
 Each recipe is quick and easy to make.
-They’re family favorites.
+Discover our complete collection in our Cookies Category.

-Flavor testers rated these the BEST Biscotti cookies.
-They loved the delicious buttery flavor with accents of lemon, vanilla and almond extract.
+Flavor testers rated these the BEST lemon biscotti cookies.
+They loved the delicious lemony flavor with accents of butter and vanilla extract.
+They greatly enjoyed that these treats were dipped in luscious melted chocolate.
+They said these cookies taste amazing.

 Gold Line: Sprinkles of Inspiration | confettiandbliss.com